 Doctors are working to learn more about small bowel cancer, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your doctor about the best diagnostic and treatment options for you.

-Because small bowel cancer is uncommon, small bowel cancer-specific clinical trials may be hard to find.
+Because small bowel cancer is uncommon, clinical trials studying only small bowel cancer may be hard to find.
 Some clinical trials on the diagnosis, treatment, and causes of colorectal cancer may be open to people with small bowel adenocarcinoma.

 Radiosensitizers.
 Researchers are investigating the use of radiosensitizers in the treatment of small bowel cancer.
-Radiosensitizers are drugs that make tumor cells more susceptible to radiation therapy, making radiation therapy more effective.
+Radiosensitizers are drugs that make tumor cells more susceptible to radiation therapy, which makes radiation therapy more effective.

 Immunotherapy.
-As explained under Treatment Options, immunotherapy is being actively investigated for its best uses in treating small bowel cancer.
+As explained in Types of Treatment, immunotherapy is being actively studied in small bowel cancer.

 To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.

 Visit the website of Conquer Cancer, the ASCO Foundation, to find out how to help support cancer research.
 Please note that this link takes you to a separate ASCO website.

 The next section in this guide is Coping with Treatment.
 It offers some guidance on how to cope with the physical, emotional, social, and financial changes that cancer and its treatment can bring.
 Use the menu to choose a different section to read in this guide.